• Skip to primary navigation

 🍛 Main Dishes

-One of our favourite vegan Indian dishes, and fast becoming a fan favourite.
+Vegetable Tikka Masala is a perfectly creamy curry with a hint of spiciness and warming flavours.
+Bake the marinaded cauliflower in the oven to really bring out the delicious flavours!
 It’s rich, creamy and slightly spicy.
 No wonder it’s a crowd pleaser.
 Top with vegan yoghurt and fresh coriander for a banging dinner.
 We also made this dish live on the Veganuary Instagram page.

 This easy Vegetable Bhuna is comforting and delicious.
 Featuring a rainbow of vegetables, as well as tofu for some added protein, this could be your new go-to curry recipe.
 For lovers of fakeaways, this one really hits the spot, and is a great replica for the classic curry house dish.